 I am a Ph.D. student at the University of Pennsylvania, advised by Prof. Mayur Naik.
-I am interested in studying how to make foundation models more accessible and trustworthy, especially in the real world.
-To this end, my research primarily focuses on the intersection of Efficient Deep Learning and Neurosymbolic AI.
+I am interested in studying how to make artificial intelligence more accessible and reliable, especially in the real world.
+To this end, my research primarily focuses on foundation models for program synthesis, neurosymbolic reasoning, and multimodal learning.

 Before my Ph.D., I obtained a B.S. in Electrical Engineering and Computer Science from UC Berkeley.
 I also interned at Tortuga AgTech, where I taught robots how to pick fruit.